Bullshit Motorcycle Club: Copenhagen Biker War

-The nearly 3-year conflict between the two groups commenced on September 24 of 1983 after three members of Bullshit MC, accompanied by a female associate, confronted some Hells Angels at their local hangout.
-A fight quickly broke out and two of the three Bullshit members, Søren Grabow Grander and Flemming Hald Jensen were killed by the wounds they sustained from a knife and broken bottle.
+The nearly three-year conflict between the two groups commenced on 24 September 1983, after three members of Bullshit MC, accompanied by a female associate, confronted some Hell's Angels at their local hangout.
+The Hell's Angels were led by Bent Svane Nielsen, the president of the Copenhagen chapter.
+A fight quickly broke out and two of the three Bullshit members, Søren Grabow Grander and Flemming Hald Jensen, were killed by the wounds they sustained from a knife and broken bottle.

-On May 25, 1984, high-ranking Hells Angels biker and Danish chapter co-founder Jørn "Jønke" Nielsen walked up to the car of Bullshit MC president Henning Norbert Knudsen and fired 17 bullets at him with a submachinegun.
+On 25 May 1984, high-ranking Hells Angels biker and Danish chapter co-founder Jørn "Jønke" Nielsen walked up to the car of Bullshit MC president Henning Norbert Knudsen and fired 17 bullets at him with a Sten submachinegun.
 The victim's wife, Pia Soldthved Larsen, was also present in the vehicle but survived the attack.
 The couple had apparently been on their way to sell hashish in Christiania.
 Knudsen's murder received national media attention.

 Bullshit member Palle "Lillebror" Blåbjerg subsequently replaced Knudsen as club president after his death in 1984.
-On April 26 of 1985, Blåbjerg would end up being shot dead by a member of the Morticians MC - a Hells Angels affiliated support club.
+On 26 April 1985, Blåbjerg would end up being shot dead by a member of the Morticians MC - a Hells Angels affiliated support club.

 Consequent to the killing of Blåbjerg, Bullshit member Anker Walther Markus was appointed as the group's third president.
-His tenure would not last long, however.
-He was fatally shot by three men in jogging suits on December 21, 1985, while at a tavern managed by the club in Freetown Christiania.
-Additionally, an unaffiliated civilian bystander is also killed in the crossfire of Markus' assassination.
-Two Hells Angels prospects and fully-patched Hells Angels member Dan Lynge would subsequently be convicted of the murders.
+However, he was fatally shot by three men in jogging suits on 21 December 1985, while at a tavern managed by the club in Freetown Christiania.
+Additionally, an unaffiliated civilian bystander was also killed in the crossfire of Markus's assassination.
+Two Hell's Angels prospects and fully-patched Hell's Angels member Dan Lynge were convicted of the murders.

 In 1986, Bullshit member Jan Sonberg was executed in front of the gang's Kirkegårdsvej clubhouse by then-HAMC prospect Nick Jacobsen.
 The slaying apparently took place as part of a gang initiation for him to become a fully-patched Hells Angels member.
 Jacobsen later received a life sentence for the crime.

-The skirmish between the two warring gangs came to an end in 1986 after Michael Linde, the newly-elected fourth (and final) president of Bullshit MC, contacted the Hells Angels clubhouse and voluntarily declared that the war was over.
+The skirmish between the two warring gangs came to an end in 1986 after Michael Linde, the newly-elected fourth (and final) president of Bullshit MC, contacted the Hell's Angels clubhouse and voluntarily declared that the war was over after 12 people were killed in this biker gang war.